siljeg1409/FCR/README.md

 # FCR
-FlaxCrashReport -> Service that will monitor application(s) and send email if they crashed
+FlaxCrashReport -> Windows service that will monitor application(s) and send email if they crashed